AviatrixSystems/Docs/HowTos/onboarding_faq.rst

 To setup the primary access account during onboarding time, you just need to enter Controller access credentials (email, password) and the 12 digit AWS account that Controller is launched on.

+Once you setup the primary access account, you can launch Aviatrix gateways in the VPCs that belong to this account.

 Can an Aviatrix Access Account be multi-cloud?
 -----------------------------------------------